kablamo/mvp.kablamo.org/page/basics/variables/index.markdown

     my $foo = 'dinosaur';

 #### Arrays
 A array is an ordered set of scalar values.
-Array variables always start with an
+Array variables always start with an `@`.
+Note however that a single array element uses a `$` because its a single (scalar) value.
-<code>@</code>.
 For example:

     my @foo = (1, 2, 3, 'cowboy');
     print $foo[1]; # prints 2

 #### Hashes
 A hash is an unordered collection of key/value pairs.
-Hash variables always start with a <code>%</code>.
+Hash variables always start with a `%`.
+Note however that a single hash value uses a `$` because its a single (scalar) value.
 For example:

     my %foo = (a => 1, "b" => 2, 'c' => 'batman');
     print $foo{c}; # prints 'batman'